Sarasota & Venice Mattress Stores Blog

 Neutral Colors

-Blue may not be the color for you.
-If that is the case, try a neutral color.
+If you're not a fan of blue, try a neutral color.
 This can include tan or silver.
 Think of a spa with massages and facials.
 They tend to have neutral color walls to relax their guests.

 These colors can also have a calming effect and bring a mellow atmosphere to your bedroom.
 For those surveyed by Travelodge, those with silver rooms had an average of 7 hours and 33 minutes of sleep.
 Neutrals tend to "bring you into yourself."